w3c/wai-intro-wcag/content/new-in-22.md

  </section>

 ### [draft idea] 2.5.7 Dragging Movements (AA)
-Briefly:
+In brief:
-* For any action that involves dragging, provide a simple pointer alternative.
+* <strong>What: </strong>For any action that involves dragging, provide a simple pointer alternative.
-* Why: Some people cannot use a mouse to drag items.
+* <strong>Why: </strong>Some people cannot use a mouse to drag items.

 <p class="persona">For example, a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#retiree">retiree</a> with hand tremor:</p>
 <div class="quotes">